openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 ~~~~~~~~~~

 OpenStack Networking has supported IPv6 tenant subnets in certain
-configurations since Juno, but the Kilo release adds a number of new
+configurations since Juno, but later releases added a number of new
 features, functionality and bug fixes to make it more robust.
 The
 focus of this page will be: